korrapragna/Digital_Electronics_Internship/README.md

 | 13          | 4B       | Input B for Gate 4           |
 | 14          | Vcc      | Power Supply (+5V typical)   |

+- Each AND gate outputs HIGH only if both inputs are HIGH.

+- Power: Pin 14 (Vcc), Ground: Pin 7.

 # 2. 7432-Quad 2-input OR gate

 # Pin Diagram: